pranscript/plex_bytesized/radarr/readme.md

 - For torrent indexers, we will use Jackett that we set up at the starting.
 Remember that Jackett is helpful when you want to add many torrent indexers.
-You can follow this [Jackett guide](https://github.com/pranscript/plex_bytesized/tree/master/jackett) for more details.
+You can follow this [Jackett guide](https://github.com/pranscript/plex_bytesized/tree/master/jackett) for more details if you haven't set it up yet and then continue from here.

 - Same steps to add a torrent indexers.